On this page

 Copying and Printing

-Printing is available from the library’s computer workstations through the WEPA printing kiosks, a campus-wide pay-for-print system.
-Black and white prints cost 10 cents per page and color prints cost 50 cents per page. $2.00, $5.00 and $10.00 WEPA cards are available for purchase from the campus business office during the hours of 8:00 a.m. to 5:00 p.m., Monday – Friday.
-Debit and credit cards may also be used for WEPA prints, however, a forty (40) cent card usage fee is charged for each print job.
+Printing is available from the library’s computer workstations through the WEPA printing kiosks, a campus-wide pay-for-print system. $2.00, $5.00 and $10.00 WEPA cards are available for purchase from the campus business office during the hours of 8:00 a.m. to 5:00 p.m., Monday – Friday. $2.00 WEPA cards are also available for purchase in the library through the WEPA card dispenser located adjacent to the WEPA Kiosk.
+The dispenser accepts only $1.00 bills; the library can not provide change.
+Debit and credit cards may also be used for WEPA prints; a 40 cent card usage fee is charged for each print job.
+Prints are 8 1/2″ X 11″ only.
+Black and white prints cost 10 cents per page; color prints cost 50 cents per page.

 Videotapes and DVD’s may be borrowed for classroom use; by special request tapes and DVD’s may be checked out for preview.